vatpac-technology/sops/docs/controller-skills/military.md

 Some Restricted Areas are not always active.
 Some may be active only on certain days, or certain hours of the day.
 More info can be found in the [ERSA](https://www.airservicesaustralia.com/aip/aip.asp){target=new}, or on the Restricted Areas window in vatSys

 ### NOTAM
-Some Restricted Areas will be activated by NOTAM, most commonly for use by RAAF Virtual.
+Some Restricted Areas will be activated by NOTAM, most commonly for use by [RAAF Virtual](https://www.raafvirtual.org/){target=new}.
 These are available on the [VATPAC NOTAMs Page](https://vatpac.org/publications/notam){target=new}.
 These Restricted Areas will automatically become active on vatSys with AIRAC updates, so they are visually displayed on the screen.

 ##### Example
 <figure markdown>